SoftUni-Internal/interactive-content/EN/Course.md

-# Cybersecurity and Social Engineering
+# First Job as a Developer

 ## Description
 - What actions can we take to increase our productivity?